KDercksen/randompy/README.md

 Only the `key` value is required; all optional configuration values can be found below.

 Now simply run `python setup.py install` and you're set.
-Some examples:
+Some CLI examples:

     $ randompy -n 5 integers